wultra/powerauth-crypto/powerauth-docs/source/key-derivation.md

 SecretKey KEY_ENCRYPTION_VAULT = KDF.derive(KEY_MASTER_SECRET, 2000)
 ```

 This key must not be stored on the PowerAuth 2.0 Client at all.
-It must be sent upon successful authentication from PowerAuth 2.0 Server.
+It must be sent upon successful 2FA or 3FA authentication from PowerAuth 2.0 Server.
 The `KEY_ENCRYPTION_VAULT` is sent from the server encrypted using one-time transport key `KEY_ENCRYPTION_VAULT_TRANSPORT` key (see above):

 ```java
 byte[] C_KEY_ENCRYPTION_VAULT = AES.encrypt(KEY_ENCRYPTION_VAULT, ByteUtils.zeroBytes(16), KEY_ENCRYPTION_VAULT_TRANSPORT)